gsc2001/Computer-Vision-Assignment-1/README.md

 Please raise doubts on the appropriate assignment thread on Moodle.

 # Instructions
+- Submit a report explaining your experiments and results achieved.
+Alternatively, you can also explain this as a markdown inside jupyter notebook only.
 - Follow the directory structure as shown below:
   ```
   ├── src
         ├── Assignment01.ipynb
+        └── Report.pdf (if applicable)
-  ├── images //your images
+  ├── images // our images
+  ├── results // your results
   └── README.md
   ```
-- `src` will contain the Jupyter notebook(s) used for the assignment.
+- `src` will contain the Jupyter notebook used for the assignment.
-- `images` will contain images used for the questions.
+- `images` Images given.
 - **Make sure you run your Jupyter notebook before committing, to save all outputs.**